corymosiman12/ARPA-E-Sensor/client/README.md

 - `(cv) $ pip install influxdb`
 - `(cv) $ pip install pysftp`

+5. ssh from antlet vm to correct raspberry pi, should look something like this:
+- `ssh pi@192.168.0.101`

-5. Copy client folder from root profile
+6. Copy client folder from root profile
 - `(cv) $ sftp -r root@192.168.0.50:Github/client .`

+7. Check that the date is correct:
+- `$ date`, should print stuff out.  will likely say PST.
+Need to change to MST
+- `$ timedatectl set-timezone "America/Denver"`